 - There have been instances where Globalia members have reported us that they have received an email supposedly from another partner that was not actually mailed by them but by some somebody else who is using their name.
 These emails coming apparently from another known partner might ask you to make a payment to the new bank details provided by them.
-So always make sure that you verify the bank details of the agent to whom you are supposed to make a payment by talking to them directly on the phone.
+So always make sure that you verify the bank details of the agent to whom you are supposed to make a payment.
+You can do this easily by talking to them directly on the phone.
 Otherwise, your payment gets received by some cyber-criminal and you’d need to make a double payment.

 - Additionally, it needs to be said that you should never give out any sensitive information via email.
 No legit company will send you emails where they ask for passwords, account information, credit card details and the like.

-- Moreover, many emails also come with a link clicking on which can result in the installation of malware which might collapse your system as a part of the ransomware attack or lead them to obtain sensitive information.
+- Moreover, many emails also come with a link clicking on which can result in the installation of malware.
+These malwares might collapse your system as a part of the ransomware attack.
+It can even allow the hacker to obtain sensitive information.
 If the email contains suspicious links just hover your mouse over the link to check the address and in case it looks fishy do not click on it.

 How to identify them